Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Arts, Letters, MusicSports.
 A significant historical month for this entry is March 2005.

 Location.
-39° 54.312′ N, 75° 10.22′ W. Marker is in Philadelphia, Pennsylvania, in Philadelphia County.
-It is on Greenwich Island.
-Marker is on Pattison Avenue, 0.1 miles west of South 11th Street.
+This marker has been replaced by another marker nearby.
+It was located near 39° 54.312′ N, 75° 10.22′ W. Marker was in Philadelphia, Pennsylvania, in Philadelphia County.
+It was on Greenwich Island.
+It was on Pattison Avenue 0.1 miles west of South 11th Street.
 Touch for map.
-Marker is at or near this postal address: 1399 Pattison Ave, Philadelphia PA 19148, United States of America.
+Marker was at or near this postal address: 1399 Pattison Ave, Philadelphia PA 19148, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Phillies played at Veterans Stadium, 1971-2003. (here, next to this marker); Philadelphia Veterans Stadium (about 300 feet away, measured in a direct line); Veterans Stadium (about 300 feet away); "Smokin' Joe" Frazier (about 500 feet away); Following the last out of the 2003 season…
+At least 8 other markers are within walking distance of this location: Veterans Stadium (here, next to this marker); Philadelphia Veterans Stadium (about 300 feet away, measured in a direct line); a different marker also named Veterans Stadium (about 300 feet

 Paid Advertisement